corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

         └── node-info-partyb
 ```

-The Bootstrapper will generate a directory and the `node-info` file for PartyB, and will also make sure a copy of each
+The bootstrapper generates a directory and the `node-info` file for Party B. It also places a copy of each
-nodes’ `node-info` file is in the `additional-node-info` directory of every node.
+nodes’ `node-info` file in the `additional-node-info` directory of every node.
 Any other files in the existing nodes,
 such a generated keys, will be unaffected.

 {{< note >}}
-The Network Bootstrapper is provided for test deployments and can only generate information for nodes collected on
+The Network Bootstrapper is intended for test deployments, and can only generate information for nodes collected on
 the same machine.
-If a network needs to be updated using the Bootstrapper once deployed, the nodes will need
+If you need to update a network using the bootstrapper after you deploy it, you will need to collect the nodes on one machine again.
-collecting back together.

 {{< /note >}}

 ### Updating the contract whitelist for bootstrapped networks

-If the network already has a set of network parameters defined (i.e. the node directories all contain the same network-parameters
+If the network already has a set of network parameters defined (the node directories all contain the same `network-parameters`
-file) then the Network Bootstrapper can be used to append contracts from new CorDapps to the current whitelist.
+file) then you can use the Network Bootstrapper to append contracts from new CorDapps to the current whitelist.

-For example, with the following pre-generated network:
+For example, you could take this pre-generated network:

 ```none
 .